NoCheatPlus/Docs/Development/Roadmap.md

 For a more detailed explanation or discussion of future design issues see the Design (TODO: link) page.

 # Current focus
-* Follow up release with bug fixes, planned for: 2017-05-06/late (feature freeze, harmless fixes only.)
+* Follow up release with bug fixes, planned for: 2017-05-07 (feature freeze, harmless fixes only.)
 * Attempt to fix false positives:
     * SurvivalFly: sprint+jump on flat ground (low speed up, bunny condition loss makes use of buffer).
     * SurvivalFly: below micro move threshold issues (0.0625):
         * < 0.025 above ground after respawn (possibly other cases, like stepping to roughly this amount onto layered snow).
         * Jumping onto/around the eye of an ender frame with eye (medium easy to reproduce on 1.11.2).
     * SurvivalFly: piston + slime block push up.
-    * CreativeFly: Spectator mode issue (ascend speed)?

 * Rather next release:
     * Levitation still allows moving down, set-backs not effective.
 Consider only to update the set back with going up / head blocked (very low margin).